How divisive can tea be? Surely not at all— tea brings strangers together, it smoothes out tensions. Tea is our best shot at world peace!

 Prepare to have your entire worldview shattered: NO, you should not boil water to make tea.
 Most tea primes between 65 and 80 degrees Celsius, while higher temperatures can destroy flavour and aroma.
 Pick up your kettle just as it starts to vibrate.

-Should you reuse tea?
+Can you reuse tea?

 It is perfectly acceptable to reuse tea leaves and bags.
 Some, like oolong, actually improve in flavour.
 By this reasoning I justify buying more expensive, fancy-flavoured teas and reusing them until practically biodegraded (all except for that plastic seal).
 Note: caffeine content will reduce each time.